Into the Dungeon

 And how do I tell?
 If he tossed a stone, maybe he could hear it if it hit something.
 Or dropped down into a chasm.

-He slowly stooped down, never dropping contact with the left – possibly only – wall, and fumbled for any small, loose stone on the ground.
+He slowly stooped down, never dropping contact with the left – and possibly only – wall, and fumbled for any small, loose stone on the ground.

 Cold rock greeted his fingertips.
 Rin flinched at the rough sound of his fingers on the smooth surface.
 A kind of slithering he associated with snakes and…